Benching of Eli Manning Ends an Era for the Giants in the Ugliest Way Possible

 Recent history teaches us that starting quarterbacks always return quickly after their coaches/organizations make flailing, desperate decisions like this one.
 Trevor Freakin' Siemian came back after four games.
 Benching is never forever in the NFL, unless Tom Brady and Drew Bledsoe are involved.
 And Geno Smith ain't no Tom Brady.

-Smith replaced injured Ryan Fitzpatrick early in a 2015 game and got injured himself in the fourth quarter, forcing the banged-up Fitzpatrick back into the game.
+Smith replaced injured Ryan Fitzpatrick early in a 2015 game and got injured himself in the fourth quarter, forcing the banged-up Fitzpatrick back into the game briefly.
 Smith survived just eight pass attempts in his last NFL start before Fitzpatrick had to replace him again.
 He will either get crushed while running for his life behind the Giants line or play to his usual Geno Smith level of sub-mediocrity.

 McAdoo may then turn to Webb to see what a third-round pick can do for a team with no healthy receivers and an offensive line that was only recently upgraded from "disaster" to "embarrassment."
 Or he may do Webb the favor of re-inserting Manning.
 Either way, an ugly Giants season is about to become septic.